 - Residents and staff of long-term care facilities

-- Adults 65 and older with health issues and their caregivers
+- Adults with intellectual and developmental disabilities and their caregivers

 COVID-19 Information and Resources

 Here at Christ Community Health Services, we are ready to help you and answer questions you may have about the novel coronavirus, or COVID-19.
 Our staff has received training about responding to this outbreak, and every clinic space is taking action to stop the potential spread of infection.

 Yes, we are open during our regular business hours from Monday – Friday 8:30 a.m. – 5:00 p.m.